usmansidd/CC73-summer2022/Project/Phase 3/readme.md

 ## Organization of Files
 File Name | Details
 ------------ | -------------
-code.c | The code to make tokens of lex.l | Flex code for the Lexical Analyzer lex.yy.c| Flex code for the Lexical Analyzer yacc.y | Flex code for the Lexical Analyzer
+Code Folder | Contains the input i.e the code to convert the language of Output | Contains the output of the program i.e python code lex.l | Flex code lex.yy.c| Flex compilation file yacc.y | Yacc code